zheensuseyi/my-diary/README.md

 <h3> Fun and extremely easy to use!
 It comes with a virtual assistant named "Soda" that gives wisdom! </h3>

 <h3>This was developed using PyCharm and Python.
-External libaries used were "Path" and "random" </h3>
+External libaries used include "Path" and "random" </h3>

 <h3>HOW TO INSTALL AND RUN </h3>